JimDesu/basis-lang/README.md

 #p <- ${x <- 3, y <- 4}
 ```

-A positional form is admitted where the lhs type is contextually explicit — for example, at typed parameter positions or on the rhs of a typed productive slot.
+A positional form is admitted where the lhs type is contextually explicit — for example, at typed parameter positions or on the rhs of a typed CREATE slot.
 Values are listed in the lhs type's declaration order, without field names:

 ```
 'origin <- ${3, 4}                                  ; positional; 'origin's declared type provides the field order